 Before his tenure as President, Heyward was executive producer, CBS Evening News, and Vice President, CBS News (October 1994-January 1996).
 Heyward was also responsible for developing and launching 48 Hours, the primetime CBS News hour that premiered in January 1988.
 He has won 12 national Emmy Awards.

 Heyward was born in New York.
 He graduated magna cum laude from Harvard University with a B.A. in history and literature.

-John F. Lansing is President of Scripps Networks, with responsibilities over the Scripps cable networks -- HGTV, Food Network, DIY Network, Fine Living Network, and Great American Country (GAC) – and SN Digital, Scripps Networks’ diversified, multi-platform group including Foodnetwork.com, HGTV.com.
-In 2008, he assumed the additional title of Executive Vice President of parent company Scripps Networks Interactive Inc.
+Lansing previously was President of Scripps Networks, with responsibilities over the Scripps cable networks – HGTV, Food Network, DIY Network, Fine Living Network, and Great American Country (GAC) – and SN Digital, Scripps Networks’ diversified, multi-platform group including Foodnetwork.com, HGTV.com.

 Lansing joined Scripps Networks in January 2004 as executive vice president, from The E.W.
 Scripps Company headquarters in Cincinnati, where, since September 2000, he had been senior vice president for television in charge of the Scripps broadcasting division, including 10 television stations.
 Prior to holding that position, Lansing worked at two Scripps-owned affiliates: WEWS in Cleveland, Ohio, where he was vice president and general manager from 1997 to 2001; and WXYZ in Detroit, where he worked as vice president and station manager beginning in 1995.